 That being said, Spinnaker can work with Docker images as well.
 This functionality was later retrofitted into Spinnaker and it is not as flexible as what Codefresh offers.

-As a starting step, Codefresh offers a built-in Docker registry in the basic service.
-This Docker registry stores all Docker images produced by Docker builds for later reference.
-You can then use these images from that registry or promote them in an external one (e.g. Dockerhub) if you desire.
-But this is completely optional, you can do application deployments from the built-in registry just as well.
+As a starting step, Codefresh offers a built-in Docker dashboard in the basic service.
+This Docker dashboard allows you to see all container images (from all connected registries) produced by Docker builds.
+You can then use this dashboard to promote images to any other registry if you desire.

-Spinnaker has no built-in Docker registry, so a Spinnaker solution would need an external Docker registry in order to fully function (we have already seen that Spinnaker requires Jenkins, so you might start seeing a pattern here on what Codefresh offers in a single service).
+Spinnaker has no special support for viewing and auditing docker images, so a Spinnaker solution would need an external container registry dashboard in order to fully function (we have already seen that Spinnaker requires Jenkins, so you might start seeing a pattern here on what Codefresh offers in a single service).

 Also, the fact that Codefresh has dedicated Docker support right from the beginning is evident from all the tools that it offers.
 Here are some examples.